 There are so many food storage choices out there that an unknowing shopper can easily find themselves succumbing to choice overload.
 It’s that feeling you get when you walk into the fruits section and don’t even know where to begin picking the right apple.
-Well the answer for which water bottle to pick and which apple to pick are the same: it depends on what you need.
+Well the answer for which type of kitchen storage containers to pick and which type of apple to pick are the same: it depends on what you need.
 If you’re in the mood for something sweet, you definitely want to invest in honey crisp apples, but if you want something a combination of little bit tart and sweet, then you definitely want to pick up those wonderful pink lady apples.

-Now, that we know you should avoid plastics food storage containers, we can get down to the true brass tacks.
-There are only two real container options: stainless steel and glass.
+If you are planning to avoid plastic kitchen storage containers, there are only two real food container options: stainless steel and glass.
 They each have their own pros and cons that make them ideal for the correct circumstances.

-Stainless steel food storage containers are on the rise in popularity for good reason.
-They are the perfect material for making a to go box.
+Stainless steel food storage containers are rising in popularity for a good reason.
+They are the perfect material for both food storage and kitchen storage.
 You can pack your food in them and cart them off just about anywhere and your food and the box will be just fine.
 They are extremely versatile and durable among other things:

 - No chemical leaching